American Indian languages * American Indian tribes * What's new on our site today!

-You can find a broader selection of Wampanoag words in our online picture glossaries.
-If you would like to know a word that is not included in any of these wordlists, you can take part in our Indian translations fundraiser, buy a Wampanoag dictionary, or visit our main Wampanoag language site for more free resources.
+Welcome to our Wampanoag vocabulary page!
+Wampanoag is an Algonquian language, related to other languages like Lenape and Powhatan.
+We have included twenty basic Wampanoag words here, to compare with related American Indian languages.
+You can find more Wampanoag Indian words in our online picture glossaries.
+If you'd like to know a word that is not in these wordlists, you can take part in our Indian translations fundraiser or visit our main Wampanoag language site for more free resources.

 Thanks for your interest in Native American languages!